 After the Civil War, the commercial area expanded up Washington and Harvard Streets—now considered the heart of the village—where today, shops abut homes, recycling is the norm, higher-than-average property taxes produce excellent schools, overnight street parking is illegal, and family-owned businesses far outnumber chains.

 There are exceptions.
-Starbucks and Dunkin’ Donuts have made their way into the neighborhood, but those in the know walk a few blocks to KooKoo Café, which serves vegan munchies and George Howell coffee.
-And that’s only one of the local independent stores worth exploring.
+Starbucks and Dunkin’ Donuts have made their way into the neighborhood, but those in the know often walk a few blocks to one of the many local independent cafés in the neighborhood.

 Daniel F. Ford Park and Playground at Emerson Garden

 This two-acre playground is nestled in a residential area of Brookline Village.
 Trees shade the perimeter of a large grassy field lined with benches, providing a spot for reading, relaxing, and people-watching.
 Along with slides, a climbing structure, and a toy ship, the playground has Brookline’s first spray pool, where children can cool down on a hot summer’s day.
 The nearby park, with walking paths, is dog-friendly, and offers off-leash hours, for a fee, for your canine companions between dawn and 9 am as part of the town’s Green Dog Program.

 Established in 1843, this quiet park sports just a single play feature: a circular sandbox, about 20 feet in diameter.
 The park offers passersby a reprieve from Harvard Street’s traffic and a peaceful place to eat take-out from numerous neighboring cafes.
 A single table sits at the front entrance, and benches are scattered throughout.
 Near the back entrance is one dedicated to “Alan J. Gagne (1952–2006), Linden Street’s beloved mailman.”
 Linden Park dates back to 1844 and is listed on the National and State Registers of Historic Places.